BrandoTheDev/BrandoTheDev/README.md

 ### <p align="center">💡 What I am up to:</p>
 <p align="center">
-  🌱 Currently diving deep into the world of C# and .NET! <br/>
+  🌱 Currently diving deep into the world of web development!<br/>
-  🔭 Passionate about crafting game mods, plugins, websites, and desktop software. <br/>
+  🔭 Passionate about crafting game mods, plugins, websites, and desktop software.<br/>
-  ⚡ I've completed CompTIA A+ Cert, Java backend bootcamp Cert, Google Networking Cert, and Information Technology and Systems Cert!<br/>
+  ⚡ I've completed CompTIA's A+ Cert, a Java backend bootcamp, and an IT & Systems Cert!<br/>
 </p>

 ---